Argel-Tal/DataScience-Notes/STAT312 Lecture Summaries.md

 ### Classification Metrics:
 - Confusion matrix [on target vs off target classifications]
 - ROC
+- AUC
-- Entropy: measurement of uncertainty
+- Entropy/Deviance: measurement of uncertainty

 ### Classification Problems: Misclassification - Is the cost of one type of error higher than another?